pgoetz/lxd/doc/reference/storage_zfs.md

 ## `zfs` driver in LXD

 The `zfs` driver in LXD uses {spellexception}`ZFS filesystems` and ZFS volumes for images and custom storage volumes, and ZFS snapshots and clones to create instances from images and for instance and custom volume snapshots.
+When you spin up multiple containers based on the same image, LXD first creates a snapshot of the original image, and then uses ZFS clones of this snapshot for each container instance.
 By default, LXD enables compression when creating a ZFS pool.

 LXD assumes that it has full control over the ZFS pool and {spellexception}`dataset`.
 Therefore, you should never maintain any {spellexception}`datasets` or file system entities that are not owned by LXD in a ZFS pool or {spellexception}`dataset`, because LXD might delete them.

 Due to the way copy-on-write works in ZFS, parent {spellexception}`ZFS filesystems` can't be removed until all children are gone.
+In particular, when you spin up containers based on an image, both the original image and the snapshot of it used to make the clone cannot be deleted as long as any of the containers based on this image exist (in ZFS parlance, you can think of containers as *children of the snapshot of the original OS image*.
 As a result, LXD automatically renames any objects that are removed but still referenced.
 Such objects are kept at a random `deleted/` path until all references are gone and the object can safely be removed.
 Note that this method might have ramifications for restoring snapshots.